 Before making any changes, you need a clear picture of your current situation:

-– Track every expense for at least two weeks (preferably a month)
+- Track every expense for at least two weeks (preferably a full month)

-• Identify spending leaks where money disappears without providing value
+- Identify spending leaks where money disappears without real value, such as:

-• Calculate your true hourly wage (after taxes and work-related expenses) to understand what your time is really worth
+- Calculate your true hourly wage (after taxes and work-related expenses) to understand the real value of your time.

-This process often reveals surprising patterns.
-Many people discover they’re spending significant amounts on subscription services they rarely use, convenience foods that could be prepared more economically at home, or impulse purchases that provide little lasting satisfaction.
+This process often uncovers surprising patterns.
+Many people find they’re spending significant amounts on subscription services they rarely use, convenience foods that could be prepared more economically at home, or impulse purchases that provide little lasting satisfaction.

 2. Build a Bare-Bones Budget